krvcz/100ideas/README.md

 <h1 align="center" id="title">100 Ideas!</h1>

 <p id="description">Project of the question site!
-It was made as part of a programming course Efektywene Aplikacje Internetowe by Tomasz Woliński.
+It was made as part of a programming course Efektywne Aplikacje Internetowe by Tomasz Woliński.
 The site allows you to add new question and get answers on either the easiest or hardest questions.
 Admin Panel was also implemented, granted user can management of all content on site </p>

 <h2> 🚀 Demo </h2>